mijnhost/certbot-dns-mijn-host/README.md

   -d '*.example.com'
 ```

-The plugin will create a TXT record for the DNS-01 challenge in your Mijn Host DNS zone.
+The plugin will create a TXT record for the DNS-01 challenge in your mijn.host DNS zone.
 After the challenge is verified, the plugin will delete the TXT record.

 ## Local Development